DavHau/nix-portable/README.md

 ```

 ### Container Runtimes
-To simulate the /nix/store and a few other directories, nix-portable supports the following container runtimes.
+To simulate the /nix/store, nix-portable supports the following runtimes, preferred in this order:
+  - nix (shipped via nix-portable)
   - bwrap (existing installation)
   - bwrap (shipped via nix-portable)
   - proot (existing installation)
   - proot (shipped via nix-portable)

-bwrap is preferred over proot and existing installations are preferred over the nix-portable included binaries.
-nix-portable will try to figure out which runtime is best for your system.
+nix-portable will auto select the best runtime for your system.
-In case the automatically selected runtime doesn't work, use the follwing environment variables to specify the runtime, but please also open an issue, so we can improve the automatic selection.
+In case the auto selected runtime doesn't work, please open an issue.
+The default runtime can be overridden via [Environment Variables](#environment-variables).

 ### Environment Variables
-The following environment variables are optional and can be used to override the default behaviour of nix-portable
+The following environment variables are optional and can be used to override the default behavior of nix-portable
 ```
 NP_DEBUG      (1 = debug msgs; 2 = 'set -x' for nix-portable)
-NP_GIT        specify path to the git executable NP_LOCATION   where to put the `.nix-portable` dir. (defaults to `$HOME`) NP_RUNTIME    which runtime to use (must be 'bwrap' or 'proot') NP_BWRAP      specify the path to the bwrap executable to use NP_PROOT      specify the path to the proot executable to use NP_RUN        override the complete command to run nix
+NP_GIT        specify path to the git executable NP_LOCATION   where to put the `.nix-portable` dir. (defaults to `$HOME`) NP_RUNTIME    which runtime to use (must be one of: nix, bwrap, proot) NP_NIX        specify the path to the static nix executable to use in case nix is selected as runtime NP_BWRAP      specify the path to the bwrap executable to use in case bwrap is selected as runtime NP_PROOT      specify the path to the proot executable to use in case proot is selected as runtime NP_RUN        override the complete command to run nix
               (to use an unsupported runtime, or for debugging) nix will then be executed like: $NP_RUN {nix-binary} {args...}